IshanKashyap01/Theory-of-Computation/README.md

 # Theory of Computation

-This repository contains my notes on the subject `Theory of Computation`
+This repository contains my notes on the subject `Theory of Computation` and will revolve around languages and grammars.

 ## Introduction to TOC